XAdanM/XAdamM.github.io/content/posts/avatar.md

 Lalani: You two would be dead by now in this city if it weren't for me!

-Bella: Maybe Billiam would be, not me.
+Bella: (laughs) Maybe Billiam would be, not me.

 Billiam: Hey!